thefinnlab/psyanim-docs/overview/interactive_example.md

 ## 5. Deploying Experiments

-Now that we've created and tesetd our experiment, it's ready for deployment on the internet where test subjects can use it to participate in the experiment.
+Now that we've created and tested our experiment, it's ready for deployment on the internet where test subjects can use it to participate in the experiment.

 `Psyanim-2` experiments using `jsPsych` are bundled into a single static webpage that can be deployed anywhere that will host a static site.